Accurate inference of crowdsourcing properties when using efficient allocation strategies: Discussion

 \section{Discussion}

-DEPS is a flexible approach to estimating a distribution when given biased data.
-By explicitly incorporating the efficient algorithm's decisions into the prior distributions, DEPS can adjust for the bias induced by task allocation algorithms.
-Using Requallo as an allocation strategy, DEPS estimates a more accurate distribution for the true, unknown property distribution than if estimation were performed using traditional methods.
-This allows researchers to collect data from the crowd efficiently, while being able to extract information about more than just the correct label for a task.
+Efficient crowd allocation methods such as Requallo can minimize the costs of crowdsourcing, but we showed that this efficiency comes at a cost: the data collected are now biased.
+Indeed, in our results we showed that Requallo completed far more easy tasks and far fewer hard tasks, in terms of reaching a consensus from as few responses as possible.
+For some tasks this bias may not be a concern, but many tasks, such as studying the behavior of the crowd as they perform the work, may be harmed by this bias.
+Even the common task of using crowdsourcing to gather machine learning training data may be hindered by an allocation method: images, for example, where the crowd most disagrees about the label are some of the most useful examples when training an image classifier, and so if anything more data should be collected for those images, not less.

-Our experiments (Sec.~\ref{sec:results}) provide evidence supporting the performance of DEPS, both its accuracy and its efficiency, but more work is warranted.
-We focused our validation procedure around a single inference task, estimating the difficulty distribution for a crowdsourcing problem.
-Future work should consider other problem properties, such as better understanding completion times or behavioural traces of works, as we briefly sketched out in Sec.~\ref{subsec:otherDEPS}.
-DEPS works using an informative ``decision'' prior, and this introduces subjectivity into the property inference.
+Our experiments (Sec.~\ref{sec:results}) provide evidence supporting the performance of DEPS, both its accuracy and its efficiency, but more work is warranted in several directions.
+While we generally found that DEPS provided the best performance, this was not always the case: smoothed Wald performed best on the Bluebirds data and so it is worth exploring which methods are most appropriate to which data and when.
+Likewise, we focused our validation procedure around a single inference task, estimating the difficulty distribution for a crowdsourcing problem, and a single allocation method, Requallo.
+Future work should consider other problem properties, such as better understanding completion times or behavioural traces of works, as we briefly sketched out in Sec.~\ref{subsec:otherDEPS}, as well as better exploring how well DEPS can work with allocation methods besides Requallo and how well DEPS compares with (or can be combined with) other inferential methods~\cite{10.1145/3132847.3133002,9284535}.
+DEPS also works using an informative ``decision'' prior, and this introduces subjectivity into the property inference.
 We provided some guidance for calibrating decision priors, but there remains considerable researcher flexibility.
 Indeed, we found variations in DEPS performance across the parameter space in Fig.~\ref{fig:kldiv_heatmap} that imply care may be needed when matching decision priors to specific problems.
 A systematic study of choosing and tuning decision priors efficiently is warranted.